cms-opendata-analyses/OutreachExercise2011/README.md

 ## Creating the Working Area

-This step is only needed the first time (cmsrel command is needed only if you do not have created your CMSSW_5_3_32 working area earlier).
+This step is only needed the first time (cmsrel command is needed only if you have not created your CMSSW_5_3_32 working area earlier).

 ```
 cmsrel CMSSW_5_3_32